BDSM sex experience

 Role-playing dynamics are also a good example, such as...
 DDLG (Daddy Dom/Little Girl) or ABDL (Adult Baby Diaper Lover).
 This is not about actual age references, but about security and lovingly dominant dynamics.

-7.Switch, Sub, Bottom, Cathedral, Top – what's behind it?
+7.Switch, Sub, Bottom, Dom, Top – what's behind them?

 BDSM sex isn't just about techniques – it's about the interplay between people, about power, trust, and submission.
 The dominant partner (Dom) leads through rules, clear instructions, and responsibility.
 The submissive partner (Sub) surrenders willingly – and often experiences intense pleasure and emotional depth in doing so.